conda/conda/docs/source/using/test-drive.rst

    conda info --envs

-Conda displays the list of all environments, with the current environment shown in (parenthesis) in front of your prompt:  ``(snakes)``
+Conda displays the list of all environments, with the current environment shown in (parentheses) in front of your prompt:  ``(snakes)``

 **Verify Python version in new environment**

-Verify that the snakes environment uses python version 3:
+Verify that the snakes environment uses Python version 3:

 .. code::